-Concurrent with experimental studies, computational research has demonstrated its power in exploring new electrolyte materials, rational design, and optimization of existing electrolyte systems, through expanding fundamental knowledge at the molecular level and assisting the interpretation of experimental observations.^[73] The current computational methods used in electrolyte research are normally divided into first-principlebased methods [e.g., ab initio, density functional theory], classical force field-based methods [e.g., Monte Carlo (MC), Molecular dynamics (MD)], and their combination, ab initio molecular dynamics (AIMD) method.
-First-principle methods are generally used to study ion-ion interactions and their structures.
-They are also widely used to interpret experimental spectroscopy properties, including Infrared (IR), Raman, and NMR spectroscopy, etc. Due to the higher level calculation, their applications are limited to small molecular systems.
-Classical force field-based methods, e.g., MD, are more often applied to investigate large electrolyte systems, such as polymers.
-The MD method allows calculation of time-dependent properties, for instance, ion diffusion, which are very important in electrolyte research especially in disclosing relationships between ion coordination environments and diffusion mechanisms.
+Concurrent with experimental studies, computational research has demonstrated its power in exploring new electrolyte materials, rational design and optimization of existing electrolyte systems, through expanding fundamental knowledge at the molecular level and assisting the interpretation of experimental observations.[73].
+The current computational methods used in electrolyte research are normally divided into first-principle based methods [e.g. ab initio, Density Functional Theory (DFT)], classical force field based methods [e.g. Monte Carlo (MC), Molecular dynamics (MD)], and their combination, ab initio molecular dynamics (AIMD) method.
+Firstprinciple methods are generally used to study ion-ion interactions and their structures.
+They are also widely used to interpret experimental spectroscopy properties, including Infrared (IR), Raman, and Nuclear Magnetic Resonance (NMR) spectroscopy etc. Due to the higher level calculation, their applications are limited to small molecular systems.
+Classical force field based methods, e.g. MD, are more often applied to investigate large electrolyte systems such as polymers.
+The MD method allows calculation of timedependent properties, for instance, ion diffusion, which are very important in electrolyte research especially in disclosing relationships between ion coordination environments and diffusion mechanisms.
 The AIMD method treats ion-ion interactions based on firstprinciples, and dynamics based on classical force fields.
 This method is still expensive to conduct and is currently limited primarily to the study of small inorganic electrolyte systems.
-Regarding the polymer electrolytes or organic ion conductors, such as OIPCs, the use of MD is more prevalent.
-In recent years, computational studies are increasingly being undertaken and provide significant insights into the study of solid electrolyte systems.^[74-76] Here, we mainly focus on recent progress www.advancedsciencenews.com in computational studies of organic ionic plastic crystals and polymer electrolytes.
+Regarding the polymer electrolytes or organic ion conductors such as OIPCs, the use of MD is more prevalent.
+In recent years, computational studies are increasingly being undertaken and provide significant insights into the study of solid electrolyte systems.
+[74, 75, 76] Here, we mainly focus on recent progress in computational studies of organic ionic plastic crystals and polymer electrolytes.